Protricity/relay/README.md

 ##Relay introduces: **Proximity Channels**
-A new way to find friends and services near you; a Relay Proximity Channel is automatically suggested by the Relay Client whenever your device enters proximity with a signal beacon like a wifi router or cell tower or another portable device.
-Proximity Channels may also be suggested based on GPS coordinates, and reverse-geocoding values, and even your Time Zone.
-No connection to the proximity beacon is necessary.
+A new way to find friends and services near you; a Relay Proximity Channel is *automatically suggested* by the Relay Client whenever your device enters **proximity** with a *signal beacon* like a wifi router or cell tower or another portable device.
+Proximity Channels may also be suggested based on **GPS coordinates**, and reverse-geocoding values, and even your Time Zone.  *No connection to the proximity beacon is necessary*.
 The Relay Client only needs to be made aware of it to calculate its corresponding channel on The Relay Network.
 Here are some examples:

 ![alt text][ks-proximity-channels]

 Proximity Channels allow for much more than just communication:
-Broadcast your Public Key Identity to everyone around you and make new contacts Use your Private Key to authorize payment to a local business via Signature Verification Check in to a hotel or reserve a table at a restaurant just by walking inside Engage in Real-Time Ballot Voting with people around you Redeem promotional offers from local businesses and services when entering their proximity
+* Broadcast your **Public Key Identity** to everyone around you and make new contacts
+* Use your **Private Key** to authorize payment to a local business via Signature Verification
+* **Check in** to a *proximity* (like a hotel) or reserve a table at a restaurant just by walking inside
+* Engage in **Real-Time Ballot** Voting with people around you
+* **Redeem** promotional offers from local businesses and services when entering their proximity

 ##Relay introduces: **The KeySpace**

-The Relay KeySpace is a paradigm shift in web content delivery.
-Your KeySpace Content consists of anything from feed posts, personal web pages, professional & business functionality, and e-Commerce Solutions.
-Using WebRTC technology, KeySpace content loads instantly via always-on two-way socket communication.
-Using PGP Encryption, user-contributed Relay content is verified automatically and cannot be faked or manipulated in any way.
-Only the original author has the power to change their KeySpace Content.
+**The Relay KeySpace** is a paradigm shift in web content delivery.
+Your *KeySpace Content* consists of anything from feed posts, personal web pages, professional & business functionality, and e-Commerce Solutions.
+Using **WebRTC** technology, KeySpace content loads instantly via always-on two-way socket communication.
+Using **PGP Encryption**, user-contributed Relay content is verified automatically and cannot be faked or manipulated in any way.
+Only the **original author** has the power to change their KeySpace Content.

 ![alt text][ks-blockchain]